• Home

 Advocate Courtroom presentation, client representation in court.

-Solicitor Handling legal transactions, drafting documents, and offering general legal advice.
-(Note: This title is more prominent in UK traditions but does not have a distinct role in India.)
+Solicitor Legal professionals handle legal transactions, draft documents, and offer general legal advice.
+However, this title is more prominent in UK traditions but does not have a distinct role in India.

 Educational Qualifications Difference Between Lawyer, Advocate, Barrister, Attorney & Solicitor

-In India, legal titles can be confusing!
-Let's break down the educational qualifications needed for each.
+In India, legal titles can be confusing.
+Let's simplify the educational qualifications required for each.

 Here's the table outlining the educational qualifications for each title in India: